jmcguire/learning/design_patterns/state/README.md

 The state pattern lets an object modify it's behaviors when its state changes.

-It's very similar to a Strategy Pattern, which doesn't have states but does have behiors that it may want to modify.
+It's very similar to a Strategy Pattern, but the State Pattern is built to modify behaviors at runtime, where the Strategy Pattern *can* do that too but isn't designed to.

 ## OO Principle